-Spend a few minutes asking the Holy Spirit to reveal where you have fallen short and how you are in need of God’s mercy.
+Spend a few minutes asking the Holy Spirit to reveal where you have fallen short and where you might need to ask for God’s mercy.
 Resolve to go to Confession as soon as you’re able.

 25-45 minutes: Contemplation

-This is the core of the Holy Hour – time spent in meditation/contemplation of God.
-Here, you can simply sit in silence.
-Other ideas you’ll find in Hallow are meditating on the Rosary, praying with Scripture through Lectio Divina, the Stations of the Cross, and we also have a few led meditations; our current favorite is meditating on the questions Jesus asks throughout the Gospels.
+This is the core of the Holy Hour – time spent in contemplation of God.
+In this part of your prayer, you can sit in silence.
+Other ways or prayer you’ll find in the Hallow App are meditating on the Rosary, praying with Scripture through Lectio Divina, the Stations of the Cross, and we also have a few led meditations; our current favorite is meditating on the questions Jesus asks throughout the Gospels.

 45-50 minutes: Thanksgiving